-- + acquires, or will acquire, an interest of 10% or more (and in some cases interests below 10%) in the entity; or - will be in a position (or more of a position) to influence or participate in the central management and control of the entity, or - + will be in a position (or more of a position) to influence, participate in or determine the policy of the entity, where the action is not otherwise a significant action, a notifiable action or a notifiable national security action.
+- acquires, or will acquire, an interest of 10% or more (and in some cases interests below 10%) in the entity; or - will be in a position (or more of a position) to influence or participate in the central management and control of the entity; or - will be in a position (or more of a position) to influence, participate in or determine the policy of the entity, where the action is not otherwise a significant action, a notifiable action or a notifiable national security action.
 Importantly, this kind of action can (through operation of the tracing rules) capture foreign corporations if they carry on business in Australia.

-2.5 CALL IN POWERS
+2.5 Call in powers

-In respect of any reviewable national security action, or any significant action that is not a notifiable action or notifiable national security action and for which approval was not sought, the Treasurer retains the power for 10 years after the action is taken to "call in" the transaction for review if she or he considers that the transaction poses national security concerns.
-Notifying the transaction and obtaining a notice of no objection cuts off this power (subject to the last resort powers described below.
+In respect of any reviewable national security action, or any significant action for which approval was not sought, the Treasurer retains the power for 10 years after the action is taken to "call in" the transaction for review if she or he considers that the transaction poses national security concerns.
+Notifying the transaction and obtaining a notice of no objection cuts off this power (subject to the last resort powers described below).